Zegnat/php-psr17-test-cursor/README.md

 # Test Stream Factory Cursor

-Testing [psr/http-factory-implementation (PSR-17) providers][providers] to see where they put the file cursor after creating a PSR-7 stream.
+Comparing [psr/http-factory-implementation (PSR-17) providers][providers] to see where they put the file cursor after creating a PSR-7 stream.

 ## Methodology